 Forensic Psychology (Practitioner Programme) - PgD

-The course is designed to be placement based, with 9 workshops for students as well as placement and academic supervision.
-Each student will be allocated a placement supervisor and an academic supervisor – at least one of these supervisors will be an appropriately qualified and experienced Forensic Psychologist.
+This course is approved by the Health and Care Professions Council (HCPC) and, upon completion, provides students with eligibility to apply to the register to practice as Forensic Psychologists in the UK.
+The course is designed to be placement based, with various workshops for students as well as clinical and academic supervision.
+Each student will be allocated both a clinical supervisor and an academic supervisor – at least one of these supervisors will be an appropriately qualified and experienced Forensic Psychologist.

 There are 5 modules to the programme:

 This is the largest assessed piece of work and it provides credits towards a Professional Doctorate qualification that students may wish to undertake following this programme or at a later stage in their career.
-The portfolio is an exemplar of work students have undertaken to demonstrate competence in the application of forensic psychology to assessment and intervention work with service users.
+The portfolio is a collection of exemplars of work students have undertaken to demonstrate competence in the application of forensic psychology to assessment and intervention work with service users.
 It will include case study presentations, reflective evaluations, practice logs (detailing a minimum of 360 days of professional practice), supervision logs and a variety of placement checklists.

-This module explores the experience students have in demonstrating the application of psychology in the context of teaching or training others.
+This module explores the experience students have in demonstrating the application of psychology in the context of teconsultancy, developing policy and evaluating service provision.

-This module explores the experience students have in demonstrating the application of psychology in the context of consultancy.
+This module explores the experience students have in demonstrating the application of psychology in the context of teaching and training.

-This module explores the experience students have in demonstrating the application of psychology within the appropriate ethical and professional boundaries that are required by Law (HPC), by appropriate professional bodies (BPS) and by the relevant organisations.
+This module explores the experience students have in demonstrating the application of psychology within the appropriate ethical and professional boundaries that are required by the Regulatory Body (Health and Care Professions Council, HCPC), by appropriate professional bodies (British Psychological Society, BPS) and by the relevant placement organisations.

 This module explores the experience students have in demonstrating the application of psychology in applying psychological models of assessment, particularly functional assessment and case formulation.